-Stock Purchase Plan.
-On November 1, 1982, as amended September 28, 1999, the Board of Directors of the Company adopted an Employee Stock Purchase Plan (the "Purchase Plan") effective January 1, 1983, in which eligible employees may elect to purchase, through payroll deductions, shares of the Company's Common Stock and thereby increase their proprietary interest in the Company.
-Pursuant to the Purchase Plan, the Company contributes one dollar (before Social Security and withholding taxes) for each dollar contributed by an eligible employee to purchase Common Stock for the employee's account up to 5% of the employee's annual salary.
-As of September 30, 2001, no named executive officers participated in the Purchase Plan.
-On a bi-weekly basis, the Company matches the participants' percentage of contributions and directs the purchase of shares of the Company's Common Stock.
-There are no vesting requirements for the participants.
-The Company contributed \$214,347, \$240,328 and \$223,360 to the Purchase Plan during the fiscal years 1999, 2000 and 2001, respectively.
+STOCK PURCHASE PLAN.
+The Stock Purchase Plan described was dissolved effective January 1, 2002.
+The Board of Directors of the Company adopted an Employee Stock Purchase Plan (the "Purchase Plan") effective January 1, 1983, in which eligible employees elected to purchase, through payroll deductions, shares of the Company's Common Stock and thereby increase their proprietary interest in the Company.
+Pursuant to the Purchase Plan, the Company contributed one dollar (before Social Security and withholding taxes) for each dollar contributed by an eligible employee to purchase Common Stock for the employee's account up to 5% of the employee's annual salary.
+As of September 30, 2002, no named executive officers participated in the Purchase Plan.
+On a bi-weekly basis, the Company matched the participants' percentage of contributions and directed the purchase of shares of the Company's Common Stock.
+There were no vesting requirements for the participants.
+The Company contributed \$240,328, \$223,360, and \$56,119 to the Purchase Plan during the fiscal years 2000, 2001 and 2002, respectively.